-Initially police learned that Mitchell, a drifter who fancied himself a prophet and went by the name "Emmanuel," had hidden camped out in the nearby mountains with Smart before taking her to various places, including all the way to San Diego, Calif.
-He and Barzee were arrested and ultimately charged with aggravated kidnapping, aggravated burglary and sexual assault.
+Police learned that Mitchell, a drifter who fancied himself a prophet and went by the name "Emmanuel," had camped out in the nearby mountains with Smart before taking her to various places, including all the way to San Diego, Calif.
+He and Barzee were arrested and eventually charged with aggravated kidnapping, aggravated burglary and sexual assault.

 "This is a miracle.
 I'm just floating on air!"
-Elizabeth's 21-year-old cousin Sierra Smart told the Salt Lake Tribune.
+Elizabeth's then-21-year-old cousin Sierra Smart told the Salt Lake Tribune.

-Acknowledging that he had no idea yet what sort of toll the ordeal had taken on his daughter mentally, Ed Smart said in a TV interview, "I am just praying she will be OK You just can't imagine what this type of person might make her think or believe."
+Acknowledging that he had no idea yet what sort of toll the ordeal had taken on his daughter psychologically, Ed Smart said in a TV interview, "I am just praying she will be OK.
+You just can't imagine what this type of person might make her think or believe."

 Elizabeth spent her first night back home with her family, going through hundreds of emails of support that had been sent to them while she was gone.
 She, of course, had no idea that she had become national news.

-When police first arrived at the scene and walked Elizabeth about 50 yards away from where Mitchell was being questioned, she at first denied being Elizabeth Smart.
+When police first arrived at the scene and walked the teen about 50 yards away from where Mitchell was being questioned, she at first denied being Elizabeth Smart.

 "Her heart was beating so hard in her chest, you could see it," Sandy Police Capt.
-Bill O'Neal recalled that day to the Salt Lake City Tribune in 2013.
+Bill O'Neal recalled to the Salt Lake City Tribune in 2013.
 "She was extremely nervous, visibly nervous."
-O'Neal admitted, however, that Smart's continued insistence that she wasn't herself started to wear at him.
+O'Neal admitted, however, that the girl's continued insistence that she wasn't herself started to lose steam.